 Since you’re reading this article you probably already know the dangers of Legionnaires’ disease; but if you don’t you might like to read our article “Checking in.... time to check out Legionnaires' disease” which talks about Legionella bacteria and what is required to manage the risk in hotels.

-Vulnerability is raised with increasing age, with the over 50’s being particularly at risk.
+Vulnerability is raised with increasing age, with the over 50s being particularly at risk.
 In the case reported by the BBC, both victims were over 60.
-It’s also well known that underlying health issues are a major risk factor including smoking, respiratory conditions, certain cancers, heart, liver and kidney problems.
-The statistics supporting these and other risk factors can be found here on the Public Health England website.
+It’s also well known that underlying health issues are major risk factors including smoking, respiratory conditions, certain cancers, heart, liver, and kidney problems.
+The statistics supporting these and other risk factors can be found on the Public Health England website.
 This is particularly alarming, as the proportion of older people in the population is rising.
 A report by Eurostat, the statistical office of the European Union, states that over 55’s account for almost 40% of tourist nights away in the EU.

-With almost half of all cases of Legionnaires’ disease in the UK acquired by people travelling abroad or within the country, the tourism, hospitality and leisure industries need to react to this trend.
+With almost half of all cases of Legionnaires’ disease in the UK acquired by people traveling abroad or within the country, the tourism, hospitality, and leisure industries need to react to this trend.
 The European Centre for Disease Prevention and Control (ECDC) has published guidance for hotel managers that includes a list of precautions to take.